 As you can see, training on a hard skill can be very straight-forward.
 Evaluating a rep’s performance can also be cut and dry – you either found the prospects, or you got stuck somewhere along the way.

 Being able to consistently fill the top of your pipeline might have translated to a steady stream of closed sales in the past, but technology has put the vast majority of reps on equal footing when it comes to hard skills like prospecting.
 As customers become more educated and more active throughout the sales process, soft sales skills become more and more important to muscling out competitors and closing new deals.

-Soft Sales Skills: The Mortar that Holds Everything Together
+Soft Selling Skills: The Mortar that Holds Everything Together

 If hard skills are the foundation of sales, soft skills are the mortar that hold them together.
 Soft skills equip a rep to do more than just nudge a buyer along to the next step in the process.
 Instead, they enable a rep to establish themselves as a trusted advisor, allowing them to tap into a buyer’s emotions and influence their decision making.
 Hard skills might get you in the door, but the soft skills are what help you close the deal.

 Let’s look at three examples of soft skills that drive sales results:

 - Clarity in Communication – High-performing reps excel by turning complicated topics into simple explanations.
 They speak clearly and avoid using filler words such as “um,” “like,” and “you know.”
 They don’t mumble or talk over their prospects.
 They are polite, professional and understand how to deliver important information when it is most helpful.
 The best reps reduce complicated facts, figures, and data into simple phrases that grab the listener’s attention.